 A very good book, with many interesting characters, it kept me entertained and pulled me back into my love of reading.
-It made me burst into hysterics and was extremely funny with lots of jokes.
-It starts off with a man called Arthur Dent who has just found his house being demolished.
-He lies down in the front garden with his friend who is acting strangely and keeps looking up at the sky.
-We find that he is an alien who came to earth to investigate about people on earth.
+My favourite book.
+Made burst into hysterics and was extremely funny with lots of jokes.

+It starts off with a man called Arthur Dent who has just found his house being demolished he lies down on the front garden until it becomes dangerous for and his friend who acting strange and keeps looking up at the sky and we find that he is an alien who came to earth to investigate about people on earth.

-The plot in this story is that earth is ending for a new hyperspace express route, and they must wait for the spaceship to come and pick up Arthur and his friend Ford Prefect (the alien).
+The plot in this story is that earth is ending for a new hyperspace express route, and they must wait for the spaceship to come and pick Arthur and his friend Ford Prefect (the alien) to come and pick them up.
 They end up navigating through space and through a very hostile universe with lots of other funny characters, who keep the book even more interesting, and they are all living in a spaceship called the Heart of Gold.

-When you buy a physical book from LoveReading4kids.com, 25% of the cover price will be given to a school of your choice.
+When you buy a physical book from LoveReading, 25% of the cover price will be given to a school of your choice.